aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-textbox/add-text-box-to-worksheet-in-aspose-cells/_index.md

 // Create an object of the Workbook class const workbook = new AsposeCells.Workbook();

-// Access first worksheet from the collection const sheet = workbook.getWorksheets().get(0);
+// Access the first worksheet from the collection const sheet = workbook.getWorksheets().get(0);

 // Add the TextBox to the worksheet